-Hello fellow solar folk!
-It’s a bright new year and wow was 2016 quite the packed solar year.
+It’s a bright new year and wow.
+The solar industry sure expanded in 2016!
 I can’t believe how much solar capacity was installed.
-SEIA predicts that a full 14,000 MW of solar capacity was installed (based off of the first 3 quarter’s performance).
-That’s a crazy amount of power!
-Just think about the number of bids that went out – At a rate of 25% closing, you could draw the rough conclusion that installers in the US bid on over 50 GW of solar!
-Every winning project has to be built and executed effectively.
-The best way to do this without losing money is to have a crystal clear understanding of scope.
-PVBid addresses scope effectively (especially when it comes to making changes quickly) but I want to talk about it more generally.
+SEIA predicts that a full 14,000 MW of solar capacity was installed (based on the first 3 quarters’ performance).
+That represents a lot of power!
+Just think about the number of bids that went out.
+At a rate of 25% closing, you could conclude that installers in the US bid on over 50 GW of solar!
+Every winning project must be built and executed effectively.
+The best way to do this without losing money is to understand project scope clearly.
+PVBid addresses project scope effectively (especially when making changes quickly) but I want to talk about it more generally.

-- Exclusions: A description of tasks, items, and actions are specifically “excluded” in the scope.
+- Exclusions: A description of tasks, items, and actions are specifically “excluded” in the project scope.
 For example, “Any painting materials or labor.”

 - Assumptions: A description of tasks, items, actions, and circumstances that are assumed to be the case but have not been clearly defined or require further investigation.
 For example, “Ground is sandy loam and free of large boulders, rocks, or other obstructions that would prohibit vibrated posts.”

 Inclusions define exactly what you will provide in detail.
 If you craft an “inclusive” bid, you must define what is provided, exhaustively.
 Think about homeowner’s insurance.
 Insurance companies often use “inclusive” coverage.
 They will only cover what the contract explicitly covers.
 The policy implicitly excludes everything else.

 Exclusions define what you will NOT include.
 This is the opposite of inclusions.
 If you write an “exclusive” bid, you must define what you will not provide in your service.
 The customer can assume that everything else is included.
 When writing your project scope document, keep the overall style in mind.